tagohd/mono/Characters/Luke Campbell.md

 I'm sure this represents *some* step on the Hero's Journey, but I'm not sure which one (probably "[[2.4 Atonement with the Father]]").
 I just realized the *Star Wars* comparison I referenced in the [[README]] is only about *A New Hope* and not the entire trilogy; this is obviously more like *The Empire Strikes Back*.

 [Lun]: James is kind of a bitch for this one, but I guess that be how it be sometimes
+[Sudo]: Yeah, I'm going to have to come up with some excuse for why he can't just go and do it himself.
+Maybe he's too busy running the museum?
+[Sudo]: Too busy to save the fucking universe?
+Yeah, I don't think that's gonna fly.
+But I should probably put this in James's note and not Luke's.

 #character #luke-campbell